A long spin period for a sub-Neptune-mass exoplanet: Introduction

 \section{Introduction}

-The distribution of angular momentum within a planetary system, including both orbital and rotational angular momentum for each body, serves as a valuable dynamical tracer, helping us to constrain the formation and evolution of the system.
+The distribution of angular momentum within a planetary system, including both orbital and rotational angular momentum for each body, serves as a valuable dynamical fossil, helping us to understand the formation and evolution of the system \citep[i.e.,][]{Ward2004, Hamilton2004, Saillenfest2021a}.
 One of the most challenging measurements to obtain is the rotational angular momentum of a planet.
-The magnitude of the angular momentum is set by physical planet parameters (the planetary mass, radius, and interior density profile), which are largely fixed at formation, and the planetary rotation rate, while may evolve due to dynamical interactions post-formation.
-The direction of the angular momentum, referred to as the planetary obliquity, also provides insight into the planet's formation and subsequent dynamical evolution \citep[e.g.,][]{Slattery1992, Laskar1993, Millholland2024}.
+The magnitude of the angular momentum is set by physical planet parameters (the planetary mass, radius, and interior density profile), which are largely fixed at formation, and the planetary rotation rate, which may evolve due to dynamical interactions post-formation.
+The direction of the angular momentum, referred to as the planetary obliquity, also provides insight into the planet's formation and subsequent dynamical evolution \citep[e.g.,][]{Slattery1992, Laskar1993, Millholland2024} and can, in some cases, improve estimates of a planet's potential for habitability \citep{Quarles2020, Vervoort2022}.

 The non-sphericity of a planetary body can also be used to infer its rotational angular momentum.
 Planets with short rotational periods may become oblate due to rapid rotation, with faster rotators experiencing greater deformation \citep{Seager2002}.
 At the same time, the planet's obliquity determines how the planet's rotational axis is oriented relative to the observer's line of sight.
-For directly imaged planets, a planet's rotation can be measured through direct spectroscopy \citep[e.g.,][]{Bryan2020, Bryan2021}.
-For planets seen in transit, the resulting light curve of a oblate body will reflect a flattened shape, rather than the commonly assumed spherical transiting body.
+For directly imaged planets, a planet's obliquity and rotation can be measured through direct spectroscopy, an estimate of the photometric rotation period, and an estimate of the planet's radius \citep[e.g.,][]{Bryan2020, Bryan2021}.
+For planets seen in transit, the resulting light curve of a oblate body will reflect a flattened shape, rather than the commonly-assumed spherical transiting body.
 This shape is often parameterized in terms of a flattening $f$, as in \citet{BarnesFortney2003}: